-To install the AXIS M3011 network camera, refer to the installation guide supplied with your product.
+To install this AXIS product, refer to the installation guide supplied with your product.

 The network camera can be used with most standard operating systems and browsers.
 The recommended browser is Microsoft Internet Explorer with Windows, Safari with Macintosh and Firefox with other operating systems.
-See Technical Specifications, on page 37.
+See Technical Specifications for AXIS P3343 Series, on page 42.

-- To view streaming video in Microsoft Internet Explorer, set your browser to allow ActiveX controls and install AXIS Media Control (AMC) on your workstation. - QuickTimeTM is also supported for viewing H.264 and MPEG-4 streams. - If your computer restricts the use of additional software components, the camera can be configured to use a Java applet for viewing Motion JPEG. - H.264, MPEG-4 are licensed technologies.
-The network camera includes one viewing client license for each.
+- To view streaming video in Microsoft Internet Explorer, set your browser to allow ActiveX controls and install AXIS Media Control (AMC) on your workstation. - QuickTimeTM is also supported for viewing H.264 streams. - If your computer restricts the use of additional software components, the camera can be configured to use a Java applet for viewing Motion JPEG. - H.264 is licensed technology, and the network camera includes one viewing client license.
 Installing additional unlicensed copies of the viewing client is prohibited.
 To purchase additional licenses, contact your Axis reseller.